 The Deposit Guarantee and Resolution of Credit and Other Institutions Scheme (DGS) was established and has been operating since 2000.
-The relevant legal framework is the Business of Credit Institutions Law, the Deposit Guarantee and Resolution of Credit and Other Institutions Scheme Laws of 2016 to (No. 2) of 2020, and the Regulations therein and the Resolution of Credit Institutions and Investment Firms Law of 2016.
+The relevant legal framework is the Business of Credit Institutions Law, the Deposit Guarantee and Resolution of Credit and Other Institutions Scheme Laws of 2016 to 2021, and the Regulations therein and the Resolution of Credit Institutions and Investment Firms Law of 2016.
 For the purposes of the DGS, which constitutes a separate legal public entity, a Management Committee was established, consisting of staff from the Ministry of Finance and the Central Bank of Cyprus.

 The purpose of the DGS is twofold: on the one hand it is to compensate the depositors of covered institutions which pay contributions, in the event that a credit institution is unable to repay its deposits; on the other hand, it is the funding of the implementation of resolution measures.
 The DGS covers deposits denominated in all currencies.